FAQ for COVID-19 – Frequently Asked Questions in view of the COVID-19 pandemic

 What changes have already been made or will be made to the semester’s length?

 CYA implemented date changes for the Fall 2020 and Spring 2021 semesters.
 This adjusted schedule still preserved the required number of contact hours and the overall richness & quality of the CYA experience.

-CYA’s program is now back to normal length.
-Spring Semester 2022 runs from January 17 to May 13 and Fall Semester 2022 will run from August 29 to December 16.
+CYA’s program is now back to normal length and Fall Semester 2022 will run from August 29 to December 16.

 Refund Policy: For Summer and Fall 2022, CYA will issue a full refund to students who withdraw up to the day before Arrivals Day (see Finances/Refunds section below).

 How will CYA prepare me to go abroad during this time?

 CYA has staff both in the US and in Greece who will help you prepare for your time abroad.
 We will be providing students with a series of virtual Pre-departure and Life in Greece orientation sessions, starting several months in advance, and continuing until close to your arrival day.

 Should I book my flight?

 Travel restrictions between countries and airline schedules change frequently due to the volatility of the pandemic.
 When the time comes to purchase your ticket, you should inquire with the airline about their flight change and cancellation policy.

 Will there be a mandatory quarantine for passengers arriving in Greece?